TheLedgerOfJoudi/solana-benchmarking/README.md

 10 mock txns on Solana's devnet, aiming to calculate time and fees required

 ## To reproduce:
-0 - Make sure to follow instruction in this page to install solana and anchor CLIs: https://book.anchor-lang.com/getting_started/installation.html
+0 - Make sure to follow instructions in this page to install solana and anchor CLIs: https://book.anchor-lang.com/getting_started/installation.html

 1 - Run `yarn`.